PawlakPiotr/PointOfSale/README.md

 # Point Of Sale Appliaction

 Point of sale.
-Simple app written in Java as a recruitment job for a programming internship.
+Simple app written in Java as a recruitment task.

 ## Task - Implement a simple point of sale.